What is Osteoporosis?

 You may be at an increased risk for bone loss because of the hormone therapy or androgen deprivation therapy (ADT) that you are receiving for the treatment of prostate cancer.
 ADT works by depriving the prostate cancer of testosterone (the male sex hormone).
-A side effect of this treatment is bone loss, which may put you at high risk for fractures.
+A side effect of this treatment is a bone loss, which may put you at high risk for fractures.
 Men on ADT lose about 2-4% of their bone mass every year, which is twice the amount of bone loss in post-menopausal women.

 Other side effects of ADT may include loss of libido, hot flashes, and erectile dysfunction (ED).
 Enlarged breasts, changes in body composition, and exacerbation of medical conditions like hypertension, diabetes, and coronary artery disease may also occur.
-It is especially important to notify your primary care provider when you begin ADT, if you have hypertension, diabetes, or coronary artery disease.
+It is especially important to notify your primary care provider when you begin ADT if you have hypertension, diabetes, or coronary artery disease.

 Determining your bone health: A multi-step process